RobertElder/CS452/io/kernel2/readme.rst

 Messages
 --------

 Messages are ``structs`` that are casted into ``char*``.
-This casting allows us to manipulate messages more easily with type safety rather than dealing with raw ``char``s.
+This casting allows us to manipulate messages more easily with type safety rather than dealing with raw ``char``.
 The message size is fixed arbitrary 100 for consistency.

 Random Number Generator